-It was difficult to implement the VL-Bus on newer chips such as the 486s and the new Pentiums and so eventually the VL-Bus was superseded by PCI.
+It was difficult to implement the VL-Bus on newer chips such as the 486s and the new Pentiums.
+Eventually, the VL-Bus was superseded by PCI.

-VESA slots had extra set of connectors and thus the cards were larger.
+VESA slots had an extra set of connectors; this made the cards larger.
 The VESA design was backward compatible with the older ISA cards.

 Features of the VESA local bus card:-

 - 32-bit interface

 - 62/36-pin connector

 Peripheral Component Interconnect

 Peripheral Component Interconnect (PCI) is one of the latest developments in bus architecture and is the current standard for PC expansion cards.
 Intel developed and launched it as the expansion bus for the Pentium processor in 1993.
 It is a local bus like VESA, that is, it connects the CPU, memory, and peripherals to a wider, faster data pathway.